Our investigators and staff members work out of 8 regional research centers and the Kaiser Permanente Bernard J. Tyson School of Medicine.

 In 1983, the Health Research Institute began conducting nonproprietary public-interest research on preventing, diagnosing, and treating major health problems.
 Its mission is to improve health and health care for everyone through leading-edge research, innovation, and dissemination.
 Government and private research grants provide the institute’s main funding.

-The curriculum at our school of medicine is built on 3 pillars: biomedical science, clinical science, and health systems science.
+The curriculum at the Kaiser Permanente Bernard J. Tyson School of Medicine is built on 3 pillars: biomedical science, clinical science, and health systems science.
 Students are required to complete a scholarly project as part of their graduation requirements and may conduct it in a variety of areas, including health services research, quality improvement, community health, medical education research, biomedical sciences, and clinical sciences.